-I’ve got the best SECRET Black Friday tips you need to know about so that you can get the most out of your shopping…and save as much money as possible!
+If you want to really get the best deals this year, you have to shop smarter than ever.
+These are the best secret Black Friday tips you’ll need to know so that you can make the most out of your shopping season and save as much money as possible!

 Some of these you might already know about, but many of them might be completely new to you.
 Whatever the case, these ideas will help you navigate shopping on Black Friday (and even the few days leading up to this big shopping day).

 It is always fun to get a deal.
 It’s even better to get a great deal.
 A simple way to do this is to shop with discounted gift cards.
-Before you head out to shop, visit Raise.com to find discounted gift cards.
-You can find gift cards for hundreds of retailers.
+Before you head out to shop, visit a site like Raise.com to find discounted gift cards.

-2. Sign up for emails
+2. Sign Up for Emails

 Decide which stores you will shop at this year.
 Visit each website and sign up for email newsletters.
 It is important that you do this at least two weeks before Black Friday.
 It can take time before the emails start to generate, so you want to allow ample time to get added to the list.

 When making your list of items you need to buy, list them first by store and then by order of importance.
 This will put the “must find” items at the top so you can first focus on finding them as you visit each store.
-When you get there, first walk to that department to find the item you want.
+When you get there, walk to that department first to find the item you want.

-4. Have a backup plan
+4. Have a Backup Plan

 With the number of people shopping, there will be instances where you will not find the item you want.
-That means you need to have backup plan in place.
+That means you need to have a backup plan in place.
 Add a second item to your list, just in case you can’t find the one thing you really want.

-5. Shop with a friend
+5. Shop With a Friend

-7. Leave the kids at home
+6. Leave the Kids at Home

-8. Price check in the store
+7. Price Check in the Store

 Once you have your list ready, decide which stores you will need to visit first.
 I recommend you start with the one that has your must-have item.
 You can then figure out which ones to stop by after that.
 It might be based upon your list or a route.

-11. Shop on Wednesday
+10. Shop on Wednesday

 This is also true with finding the hot holiday toys.
 If you find one in the store before the shopping frenzy hits, grab it to ensure you have one for Christmas.

-This is also the time to figure out the other items you want and where they live in the store.
+Prior to Black Friday is also the time to figure out the other items you want and where they live in the store.
 This way, when you get there on Friday, you know where to head to get find the gifts on your list.

-14. Don’t wear red to Target
+13. Don’t Wear Red to Target

 If Black Friday stores are not your thing, you are in luck!
 Many of the in-store deals will be available online.
 The only items you will not find are the doorbusters.

-It means less sleep, but the sooner you can get to the store, the more likely you will find the items you want.
+This may mean less sleep, but the sooner you can get to the store, the more likely you will find the items you want.
 Plan on waking up early (or staying up really late) to get the items on your list.

-Retailers want to keep the shoppers in the store all day long.
-They sometimes offer late shopper deals in addition to the early bird offers.
+Retailers will want to keep the shoppers in the store all day long.
+They’ll sometimes offer late shopper deals in addition to the early bird offers.
 Watch the ad to find out which items will be discounted later in the day.
 You might be able to sleep in, avoid the crowds and still score an amazing deal.

 Before you even make a list, you need to know your budget.
 Once that is set, get cash.
 Leave the credit cards at home.
 You’ll think more about every purchase and reduce impulse shopping if you have cash.
-There is no way you can overspend – as you don’t have the money to do it.
+There is no way you can overspend as you don’t have the money to do it.

 Retailers want to get you into their store to shop.
 The way they often do this is with the doorbusters.
 Make sure you read the ad carefully.
 Many times these are limited to 25-100 items at each store.
-That means, if you are not in line super early, you will not get the deal.
+That means if you are not in line super early, you will not get the deal.

 Not everything on Black Friday is a deal.
 Often times, retailers do not have to offer their lowest prices until closer to December 25.
 That may mean the item on sale 30% off might drop to 40% off or more the closer you get to Christmas.

 Always check the original sticker price on the product or the shelf.
 Compare that to the discount to see if it is really a great deal.
-Not all items will be deeply discounted, so don’t fall for the hype of the shopping season.
+You can also check the price history of a product using a tool like Camelcamelcamel.

 In addition to this, get gift receipts for the items you buy.
 It will make it a LOT easier on your recipient, should a return or exchange be needed (and the store will love this too).

-25. Talk to people in line
+23. Talk to People in Line